Frequently Asked Questions (FAQs)

 The 52-year-old Stoneham High School, originally constructed as a Junior High School, has served the community well.
 The school has reached a point that it no longer meets today’s building codes, has inefficient and inoperable systems and does not support the educational curriculum.
 The Massachusetts School Building Authority (MSBA) has visited the school and agrees.
 The MSBA process is rigorous and transparent, and with the approval of the MSBA, the state will provide a grant to support the cost of the project.

 2. How long has the Feasibility Study been underway?

-This process commenced over seven years ago with the submission of the initial Statement of Interest (SOI) for the Stoneham High School to the MSBA by the Select Board and School Committee.
+This process commenced over eight years ago with the submission of the initial Statement of Interest (SOI) for the Stoneham High School to the MSBA by the Select Board and School Committee.
 The MSBA deferred the SOI, as well as subsequent submissions for five successive years until the March 2018 submission, which MSBA reviewed and approved in December 2018, agreeing that a Feasibility Study should be undertaken on the Stoneham High School.
 The Town and the MSBA executed an agreement for the Feasibility Study in February 2020, which is being overseen by the SSBC.

 3. What is the role of the Massachusetts School Building Authority (MSBA)?